 Second time buyer market still at its toughest for decades despite recent improvement

-Homeowners looking to take their second step on the property ladder are facing the toughest market conditions for over a quarter of a century, according to the latest Lloyds TSB Homemovers Review.
+Homeowners looking to take their second step on the property ladder are facing the toughest market conditions for over a quarter of a century, according to the latest Bank of Scotland Homemovers Review.

-Housing affordability for second steppers – calculated as the average price of a typical second stepper home less their current equity position as a ratio of average earnings – stood at almost five (4.7) times gross annual average earnings in June 2012; the second highest ratio since records began 25 years ago.
-This affordability measure has risen significantly over the past decade from 3.2 in 2002 and is well above the long-run average of 3.3.
-However, it does represent an improvement on June 2011 when the ratio stood at 5.2, reflecting the losses faced by those who bought for the first time at the very top of the market in 2007.
+Housing affordability for second steppers in Scotland – calculated as the average price of a typical second stepper home less their current equity position as a ratio of average earnings – stood at over four times (4.3) gross annual average earnings in June 2012; the second highest ratio since records began 25 years ago.
+This affordability measure has risen significantly over the past decade from 2.7 in 2002 and is well above the long-run average of 3.2.
+However, it does represent a slight improvement on June 2011 when the ratio stood at 4.4, reflecting the losses faced by those who bought for the first time at the very top of the market in 2007.

-Home affordability for second steppers is also less favourable than for first-time buyers – 4.7 times gross annual average earnings compared with 4.1.
-This is in contrast to the peak of the housing market in 2007 when second stepper home affordability (at 4.3) was significantly more favourable than for first- time buyers (at 5.5).
+Home affordability for second steppers (4.3) is also less favourable than for first-time buyers (3.4).
+This is in contrast to the peak of the housing market in 2007 when second stepper home affordability (3.8) was significantly more favourable than for first- time buyers (4.6).

-The current affordability position for second steppers is similar to much of the 1990s when falling house prices in the first half of the decade and weak house price growth thereafter, adversely affected levels of equity.
-This made it typically harder for home buyers to move up to the second rung of the housing ladder than it was for first-time buyers to enter the market during most of the decade.
+The current affordability position for second steppers is similar to the 1990s when weak house price growth through most of the decade adversely affected levels of equity.
+This made it harder for the typical homebuyer to move up to the second rung of the housing ladder than it was for first-time buyers to enter the market during most of the decade.

 “The current problems facing second steppers have serious implications for the wider housing market, creating a bottleneck that significantly limits the number of homes available to first-time buyers as well as stopping many homeowners who need to move, possibly for family reasons, from doing so."